banyspy/EdoproCustomCards/README.md

 Click **Host**, then in **Allowed card** section, click it to choose **Anything goes** in option list.
 Since custom card isn't legal card, it isn't allowed in any other format.
 That's all the requirement to play with AI, after that you just do anything that you would to play against AI in general.
 You can let AI play your custom card, but as you might expected, it would be able to play via premade **Fellin' Lucky** executor that has no logic but to choose YES to anything it can, which is to say, not so well.<br />

+### Play against actual person

+Same method of enable **Anything goes** in Allowed card section still apply, But you need to do something more as now you will play with other client that no longer on your own machine, unlike windbot.<br />
+Here is method specified from official ProjectIgnis page.

+>You have a couple of options:
+>
+>1) Port forward the LAN ports used by EDOPro and give your friend your IP to join in LAN mode.
+>
+>2) You and your friends can set up a VPN, such as [**Zerotier**](https://www.zerotier.com/), so everybody is on the same virtual LAN.
+Then you should be able to refresh the LAN room list or connect to the IP provided by the VPN.
+Both players must have the custom card databases to see what the cards are, and the hosting player must have the card scripts.

 ## Custom cards detail

 You may find detail of custom cards in [**wiki**](https://github.com/banyspy/EdoproCustomCards/wiki).